navsin-code/PreSynthDepth-AI/README.md

 2.Run the script to print features (e.g. [3, 6, 0, 0, 0.0, 1] for comparator_3bit).\
 3.Features are returned as [Fan-In, Op Count, Nest Depth, Dep Chain, Gate Mix, Reg Prox].

-2)Train the Model and Calculate MSE (`train_model.py`):Train the Random Forest model on your dataset, calculate MSE, and save the model.\
+2)**Train the Model and Calculate MSE** (`train_model.py`):Train the Random Forest model on your dataset, calculate MSE, and save the model.\
 Command:`python train_model.py`\
 Steps:\
 1.Ensure `combined_dataset.csv` is in the same directory or update its path in the script.\
 2.Run the script to train the model, print predictions, MSE, cross-validated MSE, feature importance, and save the model as `rf_logic_depth_model.joblib`.\
-3.A bar chart of feature importance will also display.

-3)Predict Logic Depth (`predict_depth.py`):Use the trained model to predict the logic depth for a given set of features.
+3)**Predict Logic Depth** (`predict_depth.py`):Use the trained model to predict the logic depth for a given set of features.

 Command:`python predict_depth.py`\
 Steps:\
 1.Ensure `rf_logic_depth_model.joblib` is in the same directory or update its path.\
 2.Update features in the script to match your Verilog module’s features (e.g. [3, 6, 0, 0, 0.0, 1] for comparator_3bit).\
 3.Run the script to print the predicted depth.

+4)**Visualize the data**(`diagrams.py`):With help of parser visualize how different AI value is from calculated value\
+Command:`python diagrams.py`\
+Steps:\
+1.Ensure verilog file is in the same directory 2.Update the calclated value manually into code
+3.Two graphs of Feature Importance and Prediction Accuracy will appear.

 ## Additional Information
 1)Limitations: The current model is optimized for depths 0–3.
 For depths 4–5, it under-predicts as 3, indicating a need for an expanded dataset\